-Since rates are always changing, I always like to start my searches with a quick tool to get the lay of the rate land at any given time.
-Rates change all the time, so interest rate is only one factor to consider, but it is a good starting point.
-From there, its much easier to compare account features to match preferences.
-I created a list of savings accounts that I believe are worth your consideration, depending on your situation.
+Starting your searches with the online tool above will help you get the lay of the rate land at any given time.
+Rates change all the time, so interest rate is only one factor to consider — but it is a good starting point.
+From there, it’s much easier to compare account features to match your preferences.

-I took some of the best high yield savings accounts, and analyzed all of their other features to determine who each account is best for.
-With this guide, you should be able to find the right account for you.
+We took some of the best high-yield savings accounts and analyzed all of their other features to compile this guide.
+With it, you should be able to find the best savings account for your needs.